-As part of the latest release, we have launched an improved version of our online post-processor providing faster and more powerful mechanisms for visualization and interrogation of simulation results.
+As part of the latest release, here at SimScale, we have launched an improved version of our online post-processor providing faster and more powerful mechanisms for visualization and interrogation of simulation results.

 Probe Results Using Direct Selection

 When inspecting results, it is often desirable to simply query the value of a field at a certain location, this is now possible in the new post processor by simply clicking on a surface location in which you desire the result.
 This can be used to ensure that a more complete understanding of the field is gained without having to invest time into creating complicated visualizations, and is useful in many applications including cuts through a heat source to understand surrounding temperatures, or surface representation of a building in wind load, gaining an understanding into surface pressures.

 Iso-volumes and Iso surfaces are good for visualizing a 3D object based upon a fields scalar value.
 This is done by either selecting a value to create an iso-surface upon, or a range of values to create an iso-volume.
 This can be used extensively to visualize many applications including thermal plumes above a heat source using temperature, or wingtip vortex using vorticity.

 Learn how to leverage the cloud-based SimScale platform to optimize your design based on accurate results and ensure pedestrian wind comfort and safety!

 Animations are great tools to visualize both transient datasets and steady-state data sets alike.
 The animation feature allows the user to visualize a transient data set by choosing a start and end time, and resolution of the animation and animating with the current visualized state.
 It also allows the user to visualize streamlines over time for steady state results.